rebecalvarezc/django_clases/firstWeb/README.md

 With the use of templates we can inject calculated values or information from a database into a HTML page.
 This framework connects the front-end with the back-end.

+*Note: A web framework is a collection of modular tools that abstracts away much of the difficulty and repetition of web development.
+I.e: Django & Flask in Python, Rails in Ruby, and Express in JavaScript.*

         django-admin startproject project_name

 The above command starts a new project.
 Inside this project we will have a directory (with the same name as project_name) and a manage.py file.